rb12345/gnuplot_i/tutorial.md

 Additional remarks
 ------------------

-Note that it is possible to open several gnuplot sessions from the same program.
-Just be careful as to which session you are talking to when using functions.
-Example:
+Note that it is possible to open several gnuplot sessions from the same program:

     h1 = gnuplot_init();
     h2 = gnuplot_init();